isomerpages/mas-moneysense/_legacy-planning/Determine Your Retirement Needs.md

 $24,000 x 26 = $624,000</p>
 </li>
 </ul>
-<p>Note: When doing your actual calculations, you'll need to take into account
+<p>Note: When doing your actual calculations, you will need to take into
-inflation and your expected investment returns.</p>
+account inflation and your expected investment returns.</p>